-The ISU Handbook specifies the following standards of achievement for each faculty rank.
-These standards serve as the basis for the Bayh College of Education Promotion and Tenure Committee's evaluation of candidates and promotion and tenure decisions.
-Each department will determine the specifics standards of performance for each academic rank.
+The University Handbook specifies the following standards of achievement for each faculty rank.
+These standards serve as the basis for the BCOE Faculty Review Committee's evaluation of candidates and promotion and tenure decisions.
+Each department will determine the specific standards of performance for each academic rank.